MaroB05/UNIXutils/README.md

   - standard read() and write()
   - sendfile system call.

+## Note
+Benchmarks are done using a tool I have been developing called [`Bentest`](https://github.com/MaroB05/Bentest) for performance measurement

 ## Contributing
 Contributions are welcome!
 If you'd like to add a new utility or improve an existing one, please submit a pull request.

 ## License